ActiveThis profile is actively maintained

 The Paris Climate Agreement goals require a managed decline of fossil fuel production.
 The construction of new coal-fired power plants is not compatible with this goal.
 Banks must immediately stop financing new coal-fired power plant developments anywhere in the world.
 As such no financial institution should finance the Nam Dinh power plant.

-In order to create the Nam Dinh power station about 300 households are being forced to relocate, they will only receive minimal compensation.
+In order to create the Nam Dinh power station about 300 households are being relocated and will only receive minimal compensation.

 Local livelihoods will be impacted through the effects of the construction and operation of the plant.
 Farming land and aquaculture will be impacted across the plant’s coal ash area.
 Local aquaculture will likely be impacted during operation due to the discharge of waste.
 These communities were already impacted by the Formosa environmental disaster in 2016, which killed sea life along a 200 kilometer coastline and incited many environmental protests.
 Community members are worried the Nam Dinh power plant will destroy life in the Ninh Co river.